Rota Vicentina Walking Holiday Itinerary

 Day 5: Route between – Porto Côvo – Vila Nova de Milfontes

 Daily distance: 19km – 6h

-This is the beaches section, where you will walk along the vast sand dunes area of Ilha do Pessegueiro, Aivados and Malhão beaches and discover small deserted coves that will surprise you.
+This is the beaches section, where you will walk along the vast dunes area of Ilha do Pessegueiro, Aivados and Malhão beaches and discover small deserted coves that will surprise you.
 It is a tiring walking day though, given its extension and the constant sandy terrain.
-Walk along the coastline always with an amazing sea view.
-Starting in the pretty historical village Porto Côvo, passing a small Island called “Ilha do Pessegueiro” with the option to go by the beach to walk on the hard sand or going a little inland by the dunes path.
-You will find some stunning beaches and after that, almost at the end you have a fishing harbour in the “north area” of Vila Nova de Milfontes.
+Walk along the coastline, always with a fantastic sea view.
+Starting in the pretty historic village Porto Côvo, passing a small Island called “Ilha do Pessegueiro” with the option to go by the beach to walk on the hard sand or going a little inland by the dunes path.
+You will find some stunning beaches, and after that, almost at the end, you have a fishing harbour in the “north area” of Vila Nova de Milfontes.

 Accommodation: Small Guesthouse.